 More poems by Herman Van Rompuy, who is affectionately known as "Haiku Herman," can be found in his book Haiku (Gent: Poëziecentrum, 2010).

 Our book has been reviewed by several readers.
-If you are interested to learn what they write, click here for a sample of their reviews.
+Interested to learn what they think?
+Click here to read their reviews.